Maham S. Chappal

 Help them with the banners, the affiliate links, and get things started to build more interest in your program.
 You should know exactly how they could market your product.
 However, you should give them the creative freedom to take it to another level.
 At the end of the day, every person in your particular program has a different audience they cater to and will convince to support them.

 You can always keep things interesting with a contest.
 There’s nothing more exciting than the competition.
 Set a dashboard in each of your supporters’ affiliate programs so they know exactly where they stand.
 Make sure you have a voting system in place to help decide what should be a prize like a high ticket item, discount on your products, a trip somewhere, or any other item you believe is worthy of competing.
 The competition puts out the best in each person, and it only helps to have an extra incentive.
+See how much saes your affiliate marketing efforts generates for your business with this store overview dashboard.

 An optimised website can make or break your gross profit.